epfl-ada/ada-2020-project-milestone-p3-p3_binging_with_babbage/README.md

 - Who is a Tesco customer, can we find difference in areas were Tesco operates dominantly?
 - Is there a significant difference in nutrients, both individual and in their distribition between different cultural groups?
 - What impact do different socie-economic circumstances have on calories, nutrients and nutrient diversity?
-- Can we train a predictive model that is able to predict socio-economic facts about an area based on nutrion?
+- Can we train a predictive model that is able to predict socio-economic facts about an area based on nutrition?
 - How does purchase behavior change over the year, is there a change in consumption behavior observable and linkable to different strata

 ---